TL;DR:

 For example, what information would you require if your organization has just launched a new e-commerce site and wants to test it before it launches?

-Whether it’s talking with the developers to understand the scope of the project, or working with a product manager to walkthrough new functionalities and user flow, defining the scope ensures that accurate information is being shared and that there is a common understanding of the product’s goals, expectations, and features.
+Whether it’s discussing the project scope with developers to understand the project’s scope, or working with a product manager to walk through new functionalities and user flows, defining the scope ensures that accurate information is shared and that there is a common understanding of the product’s goals, expectations, and features.

 2. Schedule timelines